Industry Marketing

 SEO should not publish generic rate commentary without compliance review.
 The strongest organic content answers borrower questions, explains process and routes prospects to the right next step without implying individualized eligibility or a specific outcome.

-The operating model starts with the loan scenarios the business actually wants: purchase, refinance, VA, FHA, investor, jumbo, self-employed, local loan officer demand or partner-driven demand.
-Then campaigns are separated by intent, landing pages are reviewed for disclosure and message match, Meta is configured for compliant lead capture or nurture, and CRM stages are used to identify which traffic becomes funded business.
+The work can then start with the loan scenarios the business actually wants: purchase, refinance, VA, FHA, investor, jumbo, self-employed, local loan officer demand or partner-driven demand.
+Campaigns can be separated by intent, while landing pages are checked for message match and the disclosures supplied or approved by the advertiser.
+CRM stages can show which traffic becomes qualified and funded business.
+The exact scope for landing pages, call tracking, CRM or loan-origination integrations, offline conversion imports and follow-up automation should be agreed before implementation.

 When a mortgage account reports lead volume but cannot explain funded-loan source quality, a marketing audit is the right starting point.
 Ongoing acquisition and measurement sit under performance marketing, with channel work across Google, Meta, landing pages and CRM feedback.